Skip to content

 • Upkeep costs – if you buy a leasehold flat you’ll need to factor in ground rent and a service charge for the upkeep of the property.

-• Mortgage protection insurance – this could give you the peace of mind that your mortgage repayments would be covered if you lost your job or became ill.
+• Mortgage protection insurance – this could give you the peace of mind that your mortgage repayments will be covered if you lost your job or became ill.

-• Life insurance – would cover the cost of your mortgage and provide financial security for your family if you died.
-Some mortgage lenders will insist you have life insurance before they’ll offer you a mortgage.
+• Life insurance – could cover the cost of your mortgage and provide financial security for your family if you died.

 Remember: your home may be repossessed if you do not keep up repayments on your mortgage.